Evidence of Scaling Regimes in the Hopfield Dynamics of Whole Brain Model: Acknowlegments

-One of the authors (SS) wishes to acknowledge financial support from the Bertarelli Foundation during his stay at the Neurobiology Department of the Harvard Medical School.
+SS wishes to acknowledge financial support from the Bertarelli Foundation during his stay at the Neurobiology Department of the Harvard Medical School.
+GG wishes to acknowledge financial support H2IOSC Project - Humanities and cultural Heritage Italian Open Science Cloud funded by the European Union – NextGenerationEU – NRRP M4C2 - Project code IR0000029 - CUP B63C22000730005.
 The authors wish to acknowledge illuminating discussions with John A. Assad, Haim Sompolinsky, and Bernardo Sabattini.